adityaraj5200/Spring-interview-QAs/More questions.md

 You enable it by **adding the starter** and **configuring `management.endpoints.web.exposure.include`**.

-## Q.num: What does @SpringBootApplication combine under the hood?
+## Q.12: What does @SpringBootApplication combine under the hood?

 `@SpringBootApplication` is a convenience annotation that **bundles three key annotations**: